-This begins with the letters "DOT" and indicates that the tire meets all federal standards.
-The next two numbers or letters are the plant code where it was manufactured, and the last four numbers represent the week and year the tire was built.
-For example, the numbers 3197 means the 31st week of 1997.
-The other numbers are marketing codes used at the manufacturer's discretion.
-This is the number used to identify a tire in the event of a recall.
+- The TIN always begins with "DOT" usually followed by 10-12 numbers, letters, or symbols. - The fist two (2) numbers or letters following DOT, are the plant code where the tire was manufactured. - The last four (4) numbers show the week and year the tire was built.
+For example: - 3119 = the 31st week of 2019. - The other characters in the TIN are codes used at the tire manufacturer's discretion and vary by company.